Pr00xxy/shipper/README.md

 the `execute` directive tells Shipper what to execute and in what order.
 In the example above Shipper will try to include `module_name` in the folder `plugin/` and from that import `class_name` and then execute `function_name`
-The `data` array will pass the content the array as is to the function being called.
-All flag values are also passed into the plugin

 above can be translated to